prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

 .. _cavitracer_single:

-Detection of channels in molecular dynamics (MD) trajectory
+I. Detection of channels in molecular dynamics (MD) trajectory
 ===============================================================================

 Analysis of the trajectory will be performed on a short MD trajectory